mattja/nsim/README.rst

 -  Auto-generate multiple simulations covering a lattice of points in parameter space, to run in parallel.

--  Support network models of dynamical nodes, auto-generated from models of node dynamics and a network graph structure. (use shared memory and multiple CPU cores on each cluster host for simulation of network models, splitting degrees of freedom evenly across CPUs).

 -  Optionally allow the equations to be specified and integrated in C, for speed

 -  Add support for models with time delays (DDEs and delay SDEs)

+-  Currently a single CPU core is used to simulate each single instance of a Model, including a NetworkModel.
+Ideally could use shared memory and multiple CPU cores on each cluster host for simulation of a Model instance, splitting degrees of freedom evenly across CPUs on a single host.

 Thanks
 ------